GOH8910/PhotoAI_App/README.md

 This project is built using Swift and SwiftUI as a **native iOS app**, relying on Apple Vision frameworks.
 It is designed and compiled within **Xcode on macOS**.

-### ❌ No Docker (for now)
+### ❌ No Docker (Phase 1)

-Docker is not used at this stage because:
+After some research, Docker will not be used at this stage because:

 - The app is **macOS/iOS-native** and depends on Apple's SDKs and the iOS simulator.
 - Xcode and SwiftUI require a macOS environment and cannot run or compile within Docker.

-### ✅ Docker (possibly in the future)
+### ✅ Docker (Phase 2)

-If the project expands to include:
+When the project expands to include:
 - A custom machine learning backend
 - Image preprocessing pipelines
 - API services for analytics or model inference

-…then Dockerisation will be considered to support reproducibility and backend modularity.
+…then Dockerisation will be used to support reproducibility and backend modularity.

 ---